identix-space/Everscale-SSI-Contest-Stage4/README.md

 ## Solution architecture

-[Here](docs/stage4-solution-arch.md) you can read about the architecure of services and major components of Everscale SSI stack.
+[Here](docs/stage4-solution-arch.md) you can read about the architecture of services and major components of the Everscale SSI stack.

 ## VC Brokerage protocol
 [Here](docs/vc-brokerage-overview.md) you can read about the concept of brokerage of verifiable credentials and get acquainted with current protocol implementation.